SuperOfficeDocs/superoffice-docs/docs/api/services/scripting/basic-scripting.md

 ## Register scripts

 To enable your scripts, simply drop the script files (or assemblies) into the folder specified in the Scripting section of the configuration file.
-Remember to flush to get 6.web aware of the new *scripts.dll*.
+Remember to flush to get SuperOffice web aware of the new *scripts.dll*.